Pwd9000-ML/GenAI-IaC-Demo/docs/modules/azurerm-apim.md

 ## Deployed Resources

-The following resources will be deployed when using Contoso's APIM module.
+The following resources will be deployed when using Contoso's APIM module:

 - azurerm_api_management
 - azurerm_network_security_rule